TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/observability.md

 - **Metrics**: quantitative measurements of system performance and behavior over time
 - **Logs**: detailed records of events and state changes within the system
-- Traces: end-to-end tracking of requests as they flow through distributed systems
+- **Traces**: end-to-end tracking of requests as they flow through distributed systems

 This section will explore how Tyk supports and enhances observability capabilities, enabling you to gain valuable insights into your systems and applications.